meitarazar/IC-Map-Resource-Display-Trigger-Injector/README.md

 # IC Map Resource Unveiler
-Upgrading IC maps to display resources from the beginning!
+Upgrading IC maps to display resources from the beginning of the match!

 ### How does it work?
 1. Open the main window.